 A few recommended books on the prevalence and occasional value of selective dominance, violence, deviance, and rulebreaking in human nature are Howard Bloom’s The Lucifer Principle (1997), and Adrian Raine’s The Anatomy of Violence (2014).
 These and other works on human deviance and dominance are good antidotes to thinking too nobly too soon about human nature.

-Good books on identifying and managing the more extreme versions of these folks in the workplace are George Simon’s In Sheep’s Clothing (2010), and Babiak and Hare’s Snakes in Suits (2007).
-Such folks are often compelled to seek personal victories over others by any means they can.
+Good books on identifying and managing the more extreme versions of these folks in the workplace and in your relationships are George Simon’s In Sheep’s Clothing (2010), Babiak and Hare’s Snakes in Suits (2007), Pieter Hintjen’s The Psychopath Code (2015).
+Such folks are often compelled to seek gain from and personal victories over others by any means they can.
 As these are personality traits, they can’t easily change, it helps greatly to find the hidden bullies and dominants in your organization, and steer clear of them.
 Managers must have zero tolerance for bullying, disrespectful, and abusive behavior in the modern workplace.
 If you are working under an abusive manager, it’s usually best to just vote with your feet, and get out of the toxic environment.
 If others follow suit, eventually the other leaders get the message that such people need to go.